ipspace/netlab/docs/create-topology.md

 Topology description file is a YAML file with three elements:

 * **defaults** - describing topology-wide defaults like default device type
+* **addressing** - IPv4 and IPv6 pools used to address management, loopback, LAN, P2P and stub interfaces
 * **nodes** - list of nodes
 * **links** - list of links